agalazis/TITROS/README.md

 TITROS
 ======

-TIny Touchpad ROtation Script is a glovepyscript created in order to suport the rtation  of touchpad functionaity on laptops with rotated screens
+TIny Touchpad ROtation Script is a glovepyscript created in order to suport the rotation  of touchpad functionaity on laptops with rotated screens